tolauwae/phd-thesis/src/foundations/foundations.typ

 #note[In fact, we only noticed when going over the progress proof, that the _E-Fallback_ rule was missing in the first version of #remotedbg.]Aside from these specific correctness criteria for debuggers, it is often a good idea to also proof the typical _progress_ and _preservation_ properties @pierce02 for the debugger semantics.
 Especially progress, generally serves as an important sanity check that the debugger is well-defined, and that there are no missing rules.
-We provide the proofs for progress and preservation for our tiny remote debugger, and all other semantics in this chapter, in @app:progress.
+We provide the proofs for progress and preservation for our tiny remote debugger, and all other debuggers that follow in this chapter, in @app:progress.

 == A conventional debugger for #stlc